Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

 ### Securities & portfolio management

-In this scenario, we will create aforementioned data models like investors, account, security_lot etc.
+In this scenario, we will create the aforementioned data models like investors, accounts, security_lot etc.
 We will use `data_generators/generator_redis.py` to generate these entity models.

 Component diagram: